 9.2 Choice, Requisitioning, Ordering, Receipt and Payment for Goods and Services

 9.2.1 The requisitioner, in choosing the item to be supplied (or the service to be performed) shall always obtain the best value for money for the Trust.
-In so doing, the advice of the York Hospitals Facilities Management LLP or Purchasing department shall be sought.
+In so doing, the advice of the York Teaching Hospitals Facilities Management LLP or Purchasing department shall be sought.
 Where this advice is not acceptable to the requisitioner, the Finance Director (and/or the Chief Executive) shall be consulted.

 9.2.2 The Finance Director shall be responsible for the prompt payment of accounts and claims.
 Payment of contract invoices shall be in accordance with contract terms, or otherwise, in accordance with national guidance.